NailoTB/ising-model-in-cpp/README.md

   <img height="400" src="https://github.com/NailoTB/spins-on-lattice/blob/main/totalPhaseMagnetization.png">
 </p>

 The left animation depicts a meta-stable state.
-The right animation shows how the phase transition occurs (it takes a couple of seconds).
+The right animation shows how the phase transition occurs from a completely magnetized state (it takes a couple of seconds).
 The bottom graph shows the total magnetization as a function of temperature.
 The red line shows the analytical solution for the critical temperature (T = 2.27).